Azure/AzureStack-Tools/Syndication/readme.md

 Description: Once Azure Stack RP is available in other Clouds like Azure China you can specify which one to use

-Parameter: TenantID
+Parameter: AzureTenantID

-Description: Specify the Tenant ID for the Authentication
+Description: Specify the Azure Tenant ID for Authentication

 Parameter: SubscriptionID

-Description: Specify the Subscription ID for the Authentication when having multiple subscriptions
+Description: Specify the Azure Subscription ID for Authentication when having multiple subscriptions

 ## Importing into Azure Stack